ZackWilde27/FlatOut2-SwapGameMode/README.md

 You can adjust the settings to change things like how often the switch occurs, or whether everyone switches in-place or teleports to their new car

-*It does not work in online matches or with the steam version, unfortunately*
+*It does not work with the steam version, unfortunately*